Mancherial district

 Mancherial district is a district located in the northern region of the Indian state of Telangana.
-The district comprises 18 mandals and two revenue divisions – Mancherial and Bellampalli.
+The district comprises 18 mandals and three revenue divisions – Mancherial, Chennur and Bellampalli.
 The district headquarters is located at Mancherial town.
 It is surrounded by Komaram Bheem, Nirmal, Jagtial, Peddapalli and Bhupalpally districts of Telangana and with Maharashtra state.

 History

 Mancherial district was created out of Adilabad district in 2016 during the general reorganization of districts in Telangana.